DownArrows/dab/README.md

 ### Discord commands

-Commands must start with the configured prefix, and if they take arguments, must be separated from them by a single white space.
+Commands must start with the configured prefix (defaults to `!`), and if they take arguments, must be separated from them by a single white space.
 Some are reserved to the privileged user.
 It accepts usernames as `AGreatUsername` and `/u/AGreatUsername` and `u/AGreatUsername`.